otterscan/otterscan/README.md

 This software itself is MIT licensed and redistributes MIT-compatible dependencies.

-The Otterscan patches for Erigon are LGPL-3 as required by Geth (since Erigon is a Geth derivative) and kept in a separate repository.
+The Otterscan API is implemented inside Erigon and follow its own license (LPGL-3).

 ## Getting in touch